Plant Species Recognition with Optimized 3D Polynomial Neural Networks and Variably Overlapping Time-Coherent Sliding Window: Experiments and results

 \subsection{Model development}

 After performing the preprocessing described above, we created multiple variations for each kind of model.
+As shown in Figure \ref{fig:plants_framework}, we created an incremental model development framework which allows us to study the influence of every technical addition to basic 2DCNNs, hence, to perform an ablation study \cite{intro:ablation}.
+In fact, we start by creating 3 different 2DCNNs on the shrinked, padded and magnified versions of the dataset respectively, in order to determine the difference between the 3 resizing approaches.
+Then, we create 3 3DCNNs with different sliding movements to determine the difference between using the VOTCSW and using conventional resizing with 2DCNNs.
+We also ensure that the 3DCNNs have the same number of parameters as the 2DCNNs to better differentiate between the representational power of the VOTCSW and that of conventional resizing.
+Indeed, since 2DCNNs and 3DCNNs are fundamentally the same on an operational level and only differ on the representational level as shown in Figure \ref{fig:2D_3D_conv}, comparing the performances of 2DCNNs and 3DCNNs that have the same number of parameters on the same task results in comparing their respective input representation efficiencies.
+Following that, we extend the best 2DCNN and the best 3DCNN to NDPNNs which allows us to evaluate the gain of using NDPNNs over NDCNNs.
+Finally, we apply the layer-wise degree reduction heuristic to determine the efficiency of polynomial degree reduction applied on NDPNNs.
 All the networks used share in common a $3\times3$ ($3\times3\times3$ for 3D) filter mask size for the convolution layers, an initial layer composed of $32$ neurons, a last feature extraction layer composed of $64$ neurons, the use of ReLU \cite{relu} as activation function, the shape of the output of their feature extractor which is $576$ features and their densely connected layers which are composed of 2 layers, one containing $128$ neurons, followed by one containing $8$ neurons corresponding to the $8$ classes of the dataset with a softmax activation.
 For each dataset version, there is a predetermined depth for the networks created as shown in Figure \ref{fig:network_architecture}.
 We performed a grid search on the number of neurons for the 4 penultimate feature extraction layers of every 2D network with 10-fold cross validation and we ensure that the validation set always has the same class distribution and size distribution as the train set.
 The possible values used for the number of neurons in these layers were $16$, $32$ and $64$ to keep the experiments feasible to be completed in a reasonable amount of time.
 The layers that were not searched were composed of $64$ neurons by default.
 This search allowed us to select the best architecture among $81$ variations for each of the 3 2D dataset versions, WSISCMC--224, WSISCMC--1044P and WSISCMC--1044M.